mikelleprice/Portsetter-1/README.md

 as Cloud 9 apparently uses a default bin condition that conflicts with a declared bash in code.
 c.
 Save and close the file and then move the 'setport' file to the bin folder with the command: mv setport ~/bin
 d.
 Make the file executable through the command: chmod 755 ~/bin/setport.

-In order to set an environment variable when calling the '-e' token please do the following:

-a.
-Type the command 'export' and then after a space type the variable assignment expression [VARIABLE]=[NUMBER].
-b.
-The variable name should be in all capital letters.
-Choose PORT as your variable name and a number between 1 and 65,535 for your port number.
-This is the default value returned when you type the command line arguments: setport -p(--port) -e.
-c.
-To create additional environmental variables with the -e token, follow this comman line pattern: setport -p(--port) -e [VARIABLE (all capitals).